 The neighborhoods with the highest housing cost burden (see Map 3) correlate with the areas of minority concentration; namely, the Bayview, Lakeshore, Tenderloin and Chinatown.
-See Map 6 for Areas of Minority Concentration.
+See Map 5 for Areas of Minority Concentration.

-Proportion of Households Paying 50% or More of Income to Rent by Census Tract Percent of households whose gross rent is > 50% of last year's 1% - 15% 16% - 30% Nob Hil 31% - 45% 46% - 61% Gross rent is the amount of the contract rent plus the estimated average monthly cost of utilities and fuels Mission Bay Source: U.S. Census Bureau (2018) Ashbury Gross Rent as a Percentage of Household Income in the Past 12 Months (B25070).
-2017 Mission ACS 5-Year Estimates Portola
+Proportion of Households Paying 50% or More of Income to Rent by Census Tract Percent of households whose gross rent is > 50% of last year's income 1% - 15% 16% - 30% Nob Hil 31% - 45% 46% - 61% Gross rent is the amount of the contract rent plus the estimated average monthly cost of Mission Bay Ashbury Source: U.S. Census Bureau (2018) Gross Rent as a Percentage of Household Income in the Past 12 Months (B25070).
+2017 Mission ACS 5-Year Estimates.
+Portola